 If you still want a secured credit card and don’t think that the BankAmericard® Secured Credit Card is right for you, consider one of these secured cards instead.

-- Capital One® Secured Mastercard®: This card could be a good choice for those who don’t want to put down a large security deposit upfront.
-Our review of the Capital One® Secured Mastercard® has more information.
+- Capital One Platinum Secured Credit Card: This card could be a good choice for those who don’t want to put down a large security deposit upfront.

 - OpenSky® Secured Credit Visa® Card: This card is an option for people who have no or very little credit history.